dxw/playbook/src/tech/promotion-process.md

 5. You submit the application for review by a promotion panel, by email, to your line manager, copying in your Head of and the People team (your line manager can also do this on your behalf if you request)
 6. Panellists review your pack independently - see [Review process](#review-process)
 7. The panel meets to discuss your application and make a clear recommendation on whether to approve it or not
-8. A decision is made by the panel - see [Decision & feedback](#decision-&-feedback)
+8. A decision is made by the panel - see [Decision and feedback](#decision-and-feedback)
 9. The decision is shared with you by your Head of Discipline, with feedback, verbally and in writing, to you and your line manager

 ### Eligibility